PreedomCL/csci3308-group-012-5/MilestoneSubmission/uat_plan.md

     password:   password
     ```

-2. Navigate to the matches page by pressing the “Matches” button on the nav bar
+2. Navigate to the profile page, under "Potential Tutors", click "View Profile" on the John Doe Profile card.
-3. Checkpoint: There is a card on the page for a Tutor with name: John Doe
+4. Checkpoint: There is a card on the page for a Tutor with name: John Doe
-4. Click the “Match” button on the Tutor card
+5. Click the “Like” button on the Tutor Profile modal.
-5. Checkpoint: The match button is greyed out and a confirmation message appears
+6. Checkpoint: A confirmation message appears
-6. Click the logout button
+7. Click the logout button

 Part 2: Tutor accepts match